Alexx/anagram-antigram/README.md

 Step 1: Clone this repository to your desktop

+Step 2: Ensure Aspell is installed ('brew install aspell')

-Step 2: In terminal, within the project directory, type bundle install
+Step 3: In terminal, within the project directory, type bundle install

 ## Technologies Used